 12. Book entrance tickets/skip-the-line tickets online

 Time is money, right?
-Especially in places like the Louvre Museum or Eiffel Tower.
+Especially in places like the Louvre Museum or of-course-Eiffel-Tower.
 When in Paris, we had to skip these two places because of the endless queuing lines.
 Moreover, you may find some good deals if you book tickets in advance.

 13. Opt for free things in town

 There are a lot of free attractions in Europe.
 In such an expensive capital like Oslo, you can still find a bunch of free things to see and do (which I will write an article about later).